-If you’d prefer to not have to calculate and pay FICA tax yourself, consider using a payroll software like Gusto.
-Gusto automatically calculates FICA and all other payroll taxes for you so you can focus on running your business.
-Sign up today and get one month free when you run your first payroll.
-Offer will be applied to your Gusto invoice(s) while all applicable terms and conditions are met or fulfilled.
+If you’d prefer to not have to calculate and pay FICA taxes yourself, consider using a payroll software like Gusto.
+It automatically calculates, remits, and files FICA and other payroll taxes so you can focus on running your business.
+Sign up for a plan today.

 Employees and employers share the total tax burden of Social Security and Medicare taxes.
 Half of the FICA tax amount owed is paid by the employer and the other half is withheld from an employee’s paycheck.